Liquor Licensing - Premises FAQs

 Within one week of the current premises manager leaving you must inform the Licensing Board.
-You then have 6 weeks from the date of them leaving to nominate a new premises manager using the application to vary a premises licence which you can find on our Formfinder list.
+You then have six weeks from the date of them leaving to nominate a new premises manager using the application to vary a premises licence, which you can find on our Formfinder list.

 Go to Liquor Licensing Fees for current fee charges.

 Any change to the operating plan is a major variation.
-The fee is dependent on rateable value so should refer to the list of fees
+The fee is dependent on rateable value so you should refer to the list of fees.

-There are 2 means of transferring.
-The first is a section 33 application where the applicant is the current licence holder.
-The second is a section 34 application where the person taking over the business makes the application.
-Use the application to transfer a premises licence on the Formfinder list
+There are two means of transferring.
+The first is a Section 33 application where the applicant is the current licence holder.
+The second is a Section 34 application where the person taking over the business makes the application.
+Use the 'application to transfer a premises licence' on the Formfinder list.

-The fee is dependant on the rateable value of the premises so refer to list of fees
+The fee is dependant on the rateable value of the premises - please refer to the list of fees.

 This application is dealt with under delegated powers and once a police response is received it is possible to grant the transfer therefore the applicant must keep the Licensing Board advised of any settlement dates.